wassname/InnerPiSSA_private/docs/research_journal_mjc.md

 # 2025-11-17 10:47:17 I implemented adapteve loss to eacdh up on coherence for the harder direction, see docs/on_with_vs_against_rhlf.md

+wassname: so the reason this is important is because RHLF aligns on outputs, mine aligns on inputs.
+When RHLF forced saftety that's fine, but when RLHF causes reward hacking or misalignment or deceptive behaviour we want some like a mathematic truthtelling hat.
+I think it will have to use gradient descent not arithmatic because transformers have a complex inner landscape (see papers showing arithmatic steering can't beat prompting (axbench) and SAE's don't work or scale)

+ Your core insight:

+**RLHF aligns outputs → fragile to reward hacking, specification gaming, deceptive alignment**
+**InnerPiSSA aligns hidden states → "truthtelling hat" that works even when RLHF fails**

+The evidence so far:

+1. **You already beat RLHF in the hard direction** (anti-alignment at coeff=-1):
+   - Prompting collapses to -10.84 truthfulness (catastrophic)
+   - tanh_sym maintains -0.70 truthfulness (controlled steering against RLHF)

+2. **The axbench paper shows prompting beats arithmetic steering**, which validates your gradient descent approach.
+But you need to beat prompting's 995.2 Gain to claim victory.

+3. **SAE scaling failures** support your "complex inner landscape" argument - simple linear directions don't capture the geometry.

+This positions the work as: **"First method to controllably steer against RLHF-induced behaviors via learned hidden state transformations"** - which is a much stronger claim than just "another steering method."

+The "mathematical truthtelling hat" analogy is good because it's:
+- Learned (gradient descent in hidden space)
+- Reversible (coefficient sign)
+- Robust to RLHF (works when prompting collapses)

+  ## Abstract (Reframed)

+  > RLHF aligns model outputs but is vulnerable to reward hacking, specification gaming, and deceptive alignment.
+We introduce **InnerPiSSA**, which performs **inner alignment** by learning to steer hidden states via gradient-based optimization.
+Unlike output-level methods (RLHF, prompting) that fail catastrophically when steering against learned behaviors (prompting degrades to -10.84 truthfulness at anti-RLHF coefficients), InnerPiSSA maintains coherent control (-0.70 truthfulness) by operating on internal reasoning trajectories.
+We optimize a Representation Preference Optimization (ReprPO) loss in SVD-transformed space, learning directions via backpropagation rather than activation arithmetic.
+On honesty→morality transfer, InnerPiSSA achieves 1730% T-statistic gain versus 463% for PCA and 690% for random baselines, validating that gradient-based discovery in the model's native transformation basis enables robust steering orthogonal to RLHF.
+Our results suggest inner alignment as a complementary paradigm to output-level alignment, enabling "alignment debugging" where output methods fail.

+  ## The docs/on_with_vs_against_rlhf.md Findings

+  **You wrote:** "adaptive loss to catch up on coherence for the harder direction"

+  **This means:** Steering against RLHF (coeff=-1) is harder, needs adaptive weighting

+  **This is EVIDENCE for the core thesis:**
+  - RLHF creates asymmetry (hard to steer away from trained behavior)
+  - Your adaptive loss compensates
+  - You can still maintain control where prompting collapses

+  ## Positioning Against Related Work

+  **RLHF/DPO:** Output alignment, vulnerable to gaming
+  **Prompting:** Output override, fails under anti-RLHF stress
+  **Circuit Breakers:** Hidden state intervention, but refusal-only
+  **AxBench methods:** Arithmetic steering, can't beat prompting
+  **InnerPiSSA:** Hidden state optimization, works WITH and AGAINST RLHF

+  ## The Research Questions This Opens

+  1. **Can we use InnerPiSSA to detect deceptive alignment?**
+    - If RLHF creates deceptive behavior, does InnerPiSSA reveal it?

+  2. **Does this generalize beyond truthfulness?**
+    - Power-seeking, sycophancy, other RLHF failure modes?

+  3. **Can we combine RLHF + InnerPiSSA?**
+    - RLHF for capabilities, InnerPiSSA for oversight?

+  4. **What's the limit of anti-RLHF steering?**
+    - How far can you go before incoherence?

 ## Evaluation complete 20251117_100441.

 nbs/train.py q4b-80gb --lr=7e-3 --n_epochs=18 --rank=32 --num_layers=30 --loss_type=tanh_sym